WilliamMurray-research/1-dynamic_sky_wallpaper/README.md

 # Dynamic Island Wallpaper

+> Note: This project is intentionally scoped as a personal learning exercise in digital‑twin design, symbolic scene languages, Prolog rule systems, and deterministic rendering pipelines.
+It is architecturally opinionated but exploratory, serving as a sandbox for developing and refining system‑design skills.

 A minimalist, data‑driven **digital twin of an island**, rendered as a dynamic desktop wallpaper.
 The system computes real‑world astronomical data locally, fetches environmental data from the **BOM API**, compresses everything into a symbolic **scene DSL**, and renders a consistent island image using a deterministic **procedural compositor**.
 An optional generative mode can apply a diffusion‑based transformation to a reference image, but this mode is **not deterministic**.